userfrosting/learn/README.md

 ### Step 2

-Then we start the image, with the appropraite configuration.
+Then we start the image, with the appropriate configuration.

 ```bash
 docker pull ahumaro/grav-php-nginx